-General education introductory course.
-Introduction to, and examination of, social problems, policies and services in social welfare and social work.
+General education social and behavioral sciences introductory course.
+Introduces and examines social problems, policies and services in social welfare and social work.
 Includes history of social welfare, an introduction to the helping process, and current trends in social services and programs.
 Concepts of diversity are integrated throughout to provide awareness of social issues, poverty, government and social welfare history.

 SCWK 300.
 Policy I: Understanding Social Welfare Policy (3).

 Surveys a broad spectrum of social welfare programs, policies and controversies with an emphasis on public and private systems which address individual, family and group needs.
 Explores social welfare historical developments and policy trends which have an impact on service provisions and needs of diverse populations.
 Examines the relationship of area services to larger social welfare institutions and provides an introduction to social work professional roles, organizations, values and goals.